nvhoanganh/demotron-anthony/README.md

 docker build . -t <YOUR_DOCKER_ACCOUNT>/sock-shop-frontend:rum
 docker push <YOUR_DOCKER_ACCOUNT>/sock-shop-frontend:rum

-# edit apps/sock-shop-frontend-own-image-with-rum.yaml and update YOUR_DOCKER_ACCOUNT then apply change
+# update the image of front-ent app
-kubectl apply -f apps/sock-shop-frontend-own-image-with-rum.yaml --namespace=sock-shop
+kubectl set image deployment/front-end front-end=YOUR_DOCKER_ACCOUNT/sock-shop-frontend:rum -n sock-shop

 # manually navigate to the app via browser, click through some pages
 # go back to NR1, click on Browsers app, you should see new app in the list